-Signing the No Place for Hate® Pledge
+Presenting the No Place for Hate® Pledge

 The No Place for Hate pledge is an essential kickoff at the beginning of the year.
-It rallies your school's stakeholders to do their part to make your school No Place for Hate.
-The signing of the pledge should be led by the No Place for Hate Committee and can be completed in a variety of ways:
+It rallies your school's stakeholders to commit to doing their part to make your school No Place for Hate.
+Use the pledge as a way to present the program to your school and begin your work for the year.
+Engage your committee members in this kickoff by brainstorming creative ways to present the pledge, such as:

-- Make a banner or artwork out of the pledge to hang in a prominent location on campus. - Complete individual classroom projects, such as classroom posters. - Create an online survey and gather e-signatures from students, staff and parents. - Present the pledge as part of a schoolwide assembly or pep rally. - Have students present via video or morning announcements and gather signatures in every home room. - Have NPFH Committee members present the pledge, classroom by classroom over a period of time.
+- Make a banner or artwork out of the pledge to hang in a prominent location on campus. - Complete individual classroom projects, such as classroom posters. - Present the pledge as part of a schoolwide assembly or pep rally. - Have students present via video or morning announcements and lead brief discussions in every homeroom. - Provide an opportunity for students, faculty, staff, administrators and families to sign on to the pledge as a demonstration of commitment to this work.
+(Please note that ADL does not collect signatures.)

-Consider how your committee's students can engage their peers about what the pledge means to them.
-The following questions can help your committee assess your school climate and identify focus areas for your No Place for Hate efforts:
+Consider how your committee's students can engage their peers in discussions about what the pledge means to them.
+The following questions can help your committee or your teachers assess your school climate and identify focus areas for your No Place for Hate efforts:

 - What parts of the pledge stand out to you?
-Why? - What parts of the pledge are strong points in our school? - What parts of the pledge does our school struggle with?
+Why? - What parts of the pledge are strong points in our school? - What parts of the pledge are areas for our school to work on?

-Remote/Virtual Pledge Signing Considerations
+Remote/Virtual Pledge Event Considerations

-For schools planning to sign the pledge virtually, consider mixing and matching the following methods to actively engage the whole school community in signing the pledge:
+If you are planning to present the pledge virtually, consider mixing and matching the following methods to actively engage the whole school community:

-- Create an agreement via Google forms to have students, staff and families 'e-sign'. - Use Flipgrid to create a video gallery of students either reciting the pledge or agreeing to the pledge. - Have students submit artwork of their own No Place for Hate banner or a part of the pledge that speaks to them.
+- Use Flipgrid to create a video gallery of students reciting the pledge and/or talking about what the pledge means to them. - Have students submit artwork of their own No Place for Hate banner or a part of the pledge that speaks to them.
 Give a variety of options for submission (email, virtual classroom, text, etc.). - Create a social media campaign and a hashtag for students to share why they are taking the No Place for Hate pledge. - Have your committee create a video that explains what the pledge means to your school and ask all students to share in their virtual classrooms which part means the most to them and why.